I believe in a Dublin that is fair, accessible and affordable for every person who lives here.

-During my professional career I have worked in the private and public sector as an architect and a consultant in sustainability on a number of major infrastructure projects in Ireland including as an environmental design specialist on the Mater Adult Hospital in our constituency.
-My professional experience includes:
+I trained as an architect who specialises in sustainable development and I have worked as a consultant and university lecturer in this field.
+I have a masters in environmental design and a postgrad in third level education.
+During my professional career I have worked in the private and public sector as an architect and a consultant in sustainability on a number of major infrastructural projects in Ireland including as an environmental design specialist on the recent Mater Adult Hospital in our constituency.